Spatial 3D medical and dental workflow display

 Patient and family communication

-Complex anatomy or treatment context can be explained more clearly when the display itself helps show depth, structure, and orientation.
+Prepared visual material can be explained more clearly when the display itself helps show depth, structure, and orientation.

 Dental and aesthetic plan review

-Device and implant review
+Device and model demonstration

 Detailed View